karthikgarikina/OAuth-service/README.md

 - All services run in isolated containers.
 - Health checks ensure proper startup order.
 - Redis is shared across instances for consistent rate limiting.

----

-## 📄 License

-This project is intended for educational and evaluation purposes.